codustry/ceps/cep-16 The Zen of Codustry.md

 Systematic solution is better than linear solution.

-User successful is the new king.
+User's wish is the new king.

-UX/UI are his sons.
+Digital wellbeings, UX/UI are his sons.

 Maintainability is the queen.

-CI/CD, docs are her daughters.
+CI/CD, docs are some of her daughters.

 Security is the jack.

-Always put some system traps.

 Communication is a dark art of success.